Topic: Windows 10 End-of-Support

 See "What can I do?".

-You can buy a brand new PC with Windows 11 (home or pro) from Walmart, Best Buy, Amazon, etc.
+Of course, you can always buy a new PC with Windows 11 preinstalled, from Best Buy, Walmart, Micro Center, etc.

 What about my games?